zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/env/repo-schema/repo-schema.md

-# Provision Spatial Studio using Cloud Marketplace
+# Database User for Spatial Studio Repository

 ## Introduction

 This lab walks though the creation of the database schema to be used for Spatial Studio's metadata repository.
 This is the schema that will store the work you do in Spatial Studio, such as the definitions of Datasets, Analyses, and Projects.

+The database schema for Spatial Studio's repository can technically have any name.
+For consistency with other Spatial Studio workshops, we name the user user name **studio\_repo**.
+Note that this is a database user name and is distinct from Spatial Studio application user names such as the default Spatial Studio administrator user name (studio_admin) created when we install the Spatial Studio app itself.

-Estimated Lab Time: n minutes
+Estimated Lab Time: 5 minutes